How to Invest $250 Wisely

 Robo-advisors

-If the sound of buying stock, ETFs or any other type of investment sounds confusing, let alone trying to choose them yourself, automated investing might be a solid option to consider.
+If the sound of buying stocks, ETFs or any other type of investment sounds confusing, let alone trying to choose them yourself, automated investing might be a solid option to consider.
 Online investment platforms, often called robo-advisors, allow you to take a risk survey and build a portfolio to suit your investing goals.
 Rather than sweating the details, you can have a special portfolio built according to your risk tolerance and goals and get back to the truly important stuff in your life, like those dragons in Westeros.
-And though some robo-advisors have minimum dollar investments to join that may be higher than your $250, some of the best ones of all allow you to create an entire balanced portfolio of ETFs with just one dollar.
+And though some robo-advisors have minimum dollar investments to join that may be higher than your $250, some automated investing providers have no account minimum and allow you to create a diversified investment portfolio with just one dollar.

 Best way to invest $250

 Investments are nothing like that Slanket your mom bought you; one size will absolutely not fit all (and you probably won’t try to re-gift your investments.)
 So without knowing your specific situation, it’s hard to tell you precisely where to put your $250 dollars.
-That being said, there are some best practices we recommend for all investments.
+That being said, there are some best practices that might be useful for you to know.

-Keep fees low Just like taxes, fees are like investment termites too; left unchecked, they’ll devour everything you value.
+Just like taxes, fees are like investment termites too; left unchecked, they’ll devour everything you value.
 If you can become a cold-hearted fee exterminator, you won’t believe how much money you’ll be able to save over the long term.
-It’s not uncommon for an actively managed mutual fund to carry a 1% management expense ratio (MER).
+It’s not uncommon for an actively managed mutual fund to carry a 1% management expense ratio (that's how they make money).
 This means that every year, regardless of how well the fund performs, 1% of the entire fund will be deducted to pay salaries and expenses of everyone who works on the fund.
 One or two percent might not sound like a huge sum, but one investment advisor showed that a fee of just 2% could decrease investment gains by half over the course of 25 years.
 Fiddle with a fee calculator to see how trading a 2% MER for a .5% one could affect a hypothetical $250 investment.

 Invest in a passive portfolio